Contacting the Jury Office:

 Yes.
-You will be paid $10.00 each day you report to the Courthouse plus 20 cents per mile based on round trip mileage from your address to the courthouse.
+You will be paid $25.00 for the first day and $50.00 every subsequent day after.
 Payment is computed on the last day of your service week, and a check will be mailed to your home address within 14 working days.

 Must my employer pay me while I'm on jury service?

 No. An employer is NOT required by law to pay employees who are on jury service but many employers do.
 You should check with your company's human resources department before serving to see if your company pays your salary for days you are a juror.
 If you DO receive your salary while on jury service, you should ask what your employer requires as proof that you served as a juror.

 Can my employer fire me for performing jury service?

 No. According to Illinois law, "...An employer may not deny an employee time off for jury duty.
 No employer shall discharge, threaten to discharge, intimidate or coerce any employee by reason of the employee's jury service, or the attendance or scheduled attendance in connection with such service..."
 705 ILCS 305/4.1(a).
 If you are fired or experience workplace problems based on your participation in jury service, contact the State's Attorney's Office to report the incident.

 A prospective juror may be excused if he/she:

 Has a physical or mental disability that would prevent him/her from serving.
 The prospective juror will be required to provide a doctor's note verifying the disability.